Timex19/Restaurant_Website/README.md

 ### How to get the code into your computer

-- To get the copy of the code in your computer, you just need to clone the repository using "git clone https://github.com/Timex19/Restaurant_Website.git".
+- To get the copy of the code in your computer, you just need to clone the repository using ```git clone https://github.com/Timex19/Restaurant_Website.git```.
 - That's all you have the copy of the code!

 Stay tune version 2 will be uploaded soon.
 [Timex19](https://www.github.com/timex19).